 - Choose Apple menu () > System Preferences, then click Time Machine.
 Turn off Time Machine or deselect ”Back Up Automatically.”

-- In the Finder, locate the Backups.backupdb folder.
-This file is normally at the top level of the volume where your backups are stored.
-You can use Spotlight to help you find this folder.
+- Locate the Backups.backupdb folder on your Time Machine backup drive.
+This folder is normally at the top level of your backup drive.
+You can use Spotlight to help find it.

-- Empty the Trash to remove the Backups.backupdb from the volume.
+- Empty the Trash to delete the Backups.backupdb folder.